teamwalnut/rescript-urql/README.md

 let query = Query.query(GetDog.make(~key="VmeRTX7j-", ()));
 ```

 In addition, there may be situations where you want to make a query but don't know the value of your variables ahead of time.
-To support this use case, we supply a [functor](https://reasonml.github.io/docs/en/module#module-functions-functors) in the `Query` module, simply called `Make`.
-It accepts a query module and returns a new module with your `urql` query attached.
+To support this use case, we supply a [functor](https://reasonml.github.io/docs/en/module#module-functions-functors) in the `Query` `module`, simply called `Make`.
+It accepts a query `module` and returns a new `module` with your `urql` query attached.
 For example:

 ```reason
 module GetDog = [%graphql